LEIC-ES-2024-25/2LEIC15T1/README.md

 4. **Leaderboard System** –  Students can see their rankings and compete based on their recycling efforts.

-5. **Sustainability Tips & Challenges** – Daily sustainability tips and challenges keep users engaged.
+5. **Sustainability Tips and Challenges** – Daily sustainability tips and challenges keep users engaged.

 6. **Admin Dashboard** – Administrators can track recycling statistics and trends across the university.

 ### Assumptions

 **Required APIs**
-- Firebase cloud database
-- Firebase OAuth
+- Firebase
 - Google Maps API

 ### Elevator Pitch